Tom94/tev/README.md

 $ tev -h
 ```

+## Obtaining tev

+Pre-built binaries for Microsoft Windows (32-bit and 64-bit) are available on the [releases page](https://github.com/Tom94/tev/releases).
+For other operating systems __tev__ has to be built from source as of now (next section).

 ## Building tev

 All that is required for building __tev__ is a C++14-compatible compiler.
 Begin by cloning this repository and all its submodules using the following command: